Great job to all our Cohort 1 schools this year! The Cohort 1 Impact Slideshow is embedded below.

-- At the September trainings, will there be an emphasis on using the “Keys” virtually?
+- At the trainings, will there be an emphasis on using the “Keys” virtually?
 In today’s climate, it is difficult to see community engagement thru the virtual lens.
 Yes, we have been collaborating with Dr. Epstein to ensure that these trainings are relevant and speak to what education looks like this year.
 We will make sure that specific topic is covered.

-- Could we use the Measure of School, Family, and Community Partnerships from Chapter 9 as a kick-off with our DLT this Fall?
+- Could we use the Measure of School, Family, and Community Partnerships from Chapter 9 as a kick-off with our DLT?
 No. There is a different measure in Chapter 5 called “Starting Points” that lets your school teams assess where they are starting from in family engagement.
 This is a better place to start.
 After a year or a year and a half, the Chapter 9 Measure can be used to think about “where are we now?”